tjvsonsbeek/Multi-modal-automated-diagnosis-with-chestXray-and-EHR/README.md

-# Automated diagnosis With multi-modal Learning Using Electronic Health Records and ChestX-rays
+# Towards Automated Diagnosis with Attentive Multi-Modal Learning Using Electronic Health Records and Chest X-rays

 ## Abstract